-The last airplane flew in to the battered Grande-Case de Saint Martin airport Friday carrying emergency workers to help with reconstruction as well as specialists who aim to re-establish the island's cut-off water supply and electricity.
+The last aeroplane flew in to the battered Grande-Case de Saint Martin airport on Friday, carrying emergency workers to help with reconstruction as well as specialists who aim to re-establish the island's cut-off water supply and electricity.
 Remaining mothers and children were flown out Friday in small 40-person capacity planes.

 The center said it is looking more likely that the eye of powerful Irma will strike the Florida Keys, southwestern Florida and the Tampa Bay region on Sunday.